pnlbwh/TBSS/docs/TUTORIAL.md

 The warp and affine are used to warp `caseid_FA.nii.gz` to template space: `caseid_FA_to_target.nii.gz`.
 The warped images are saved in [warped](#c-warped) directory.
 Same warp and affine are used to warp non-FA images.

+**NOTE** If you re-run a study and provided that registration files exist, they will not be re-created.
+To re-create them, use `--force` flag or delete [transform/template](#ii-transformtemplate) directory manually.
+This bypassing would be useful for quick re-run after adjusting few parameters such as `args.SKEL_THRESH`.

 ## Step-3: Skeleton creation